dresch86/docxtobb-java/README.md

 *A: It gets ignored.*

 **Q: Can responses contain images too?**
 *A: Yes, they can.
 There are two ways the images can be included, as attachments or embedded.
-See the [Wiki](https://github.com/dresch86/docxtobb-java/wiki) for more information.**
+See the [Wiki](https://github.com/dresch86/docxtobb-java/wiki) for more information.*

 **Q: Can question numerical indexes needed for in person exams be removed for online exams to allow for question randomization?**
 *A: Yes, there is a checkbox to select that will scan each question for the following index types ("**N.**", "**N)**", "**#N.**", and "**#N)**") where N is a positive integer number.*

 **Q: Are these formatting rules really necessary?**
 *A: Yes, they are.
-A document parser cannot figure out on its own where your content is and how it should be treated.
-Predicatable formatting is the only way for it know the difference between a question and an answer.*
+A document parser cannot figure out where your content is or how it should be treated on its own.
+Predictable formatting cues are the only way for the program to know the difference between a question and an answer.*

 **Q: Does DocxToBB work with a LMS other than Blackboard Learn?**
 *A: Much of the XML structure contained within the test package is QTI-based however Blackboard Learn adds some of its own tags especially for image / resource handling.
 You are free to try the output package on your LMS, and let me know if it works.
 I may consider adding support for other LMS if the changes needed are minor AND you can provide a way for me to test the output.*

 **Q: Does DocxToBB convert Word equations correctly?**
 *A: This feature is currently under development.
 The underlying library, [java-mammoth](https://github.com/mwilliamson/java-mammoth) that does most of the heavy lifting here does not handle conversion of equations.
 I have a [fork](https://github.com/dresch86/java-mammoth) I am working on to convert the Word equations to MathML, but it is going to take some effort to get it right / complete.
 In the mean time, the best thing to do is add the equations as images, or in vector format if you have software capable of roundtrip editing.*

 **Q: Do you offer technical support?**
 *A: At this time, DocxToBB is an open source project and I strongly prefer it to be community driven.
 If you need assistance, please create an [Issue](https://github.com/dresch86/docxtobb-java/issues) here on GitHub.
 Response times will vary, but a community user may have as good advise or better than I.*

+**Q: Can I request a feature?**
+*A: Yes, please create an [Issue](https://github.com/dresch86/docxtobb-java/issues) here on GitHub.
+Remember, this is and will be a community-driven effort so a request does not guarantee fulfillment.
+I will happily accept pull requests though! :-)*

+**Q: Can I run DocxToBB on MacOS?**
+*A: While the program will build and run on MacOS since its written in Java, I do not have Mac hardware to build a .dmg for distribution.
+I do expect in the near future to be able to remedy this, but for now I can only provide a Windows installer.*

 ## Requirements
 ### For Running
-- Java 8 (untested)
-- Java 11 or higher
+- Windows 7+
-- JavaFX
+- Linux (comming soon)
 ### For Building
 - Git
+- Java 13 (for packaging) or higher
+- JavaFX
 - Gradle 6.4.1 or later

-## Additional Notes
-1. DocxToBB is still a W.I.P. and needs testing before production use.

 ## TODO List
 - [X] Add better error reporting interfaces
 - [ ] Generate a log file of process
 - [X] Test handling of image resourcess
 - [ ] Write users manual (i.e. Wiki)
-- [ ] Add release version
+- [X] Add release version